BanaanKiamanesh/IEEE754-Format-Floating-Point/README.md

-# IEEE754 Format Floating Point
+# IEEE754 Format for Storing Floating Point Numbers

 See how a floating point number gets stored in computer memory!